Change Management

 Posted on Updated on

 One of the many changes resulting from the COVID-19 pandemic has been a sea change in thoughts and goals around Supply Chain Management (SCM).
-Existing SCM systems were up-ended in mere months as it has become challenging to procure raw materials to components, manufacturing has shifted to meet new unanticipated needs, and logistics challenges have arisen out of health-related staffing issues, safe working distances, and limited shipping options and availability.
+Existing SCM systems were up-ended in mere months as it has become challenging to procure raw materials to components, manufacturing has shifted to meet new unanticipated needs, and logistics challenges have arisen from health-related staffing issues, safe working distances, and limited shipping options and availability.
 In short, things are a mess!

 Foundational business changes will require modern approaches to Change Management.
-Change is not easy – especially at scale, so having ongoing support from the top down and providing incentives to motivate the right behaviors, actions, and outcomes will especially critical to the success of those initiatives.
-And remember, “What gets measured gets managed,” so focusing on the aspects of business and change that really matter will become a greater focus.
+Change is not easy – especially at scale, so having ongoing support from the top down and providing incentives to motivate the right behaviors, actions, and outcomes will be especially critical to the success of those initiatives.
+And remember, “What gets measured gets managed,” so focusing on the aspects of business and change that matter will become a greater focus.

 Business Intelligence systems will be especially important for Descriptive Analysis.
-Machine Learning will likely begin to play a larger role as organizations seek a more comprehensive understanding of patterns and work towards accurate Predictive Analysis.
-And of course, Artificial Intelligence / Deep Learning / Neural Networks use should accelerate as the need for Prescriptive Analysis grows.
-Technology will provide many of the insights needed for business leaders to make the best decisions in the shortest amount of time that is both possible and prudent.
+Machine Learning will likely play a larger role as organizations seek a more comprehensive understanding of patterns and work toward accurate Predictive Analysis.
+And, of course, Artificial Intelligence / Deep Learning / Neural Networks should accelerate as the need for Prescriptive Analysis grows.
+Technology will provide many of the insights needed for business leaders to make the best decisions in the shortest amount of time, which is both possible and prudent.

-This is also the right time to consider upgrading to a modern business ecosystem that is collaborative, agile, and has the ability to quickly and cost-effectively expand and adapt to whatever comes next.
+This is also the right time to consider upgrading to a collaborative, agile business ecosystem that can quickly and cost-effectively expand and adapt to whatever comes next.
 Click on this link to see more of the benefits of this type of model.

 Man's forearm and hand, index finger extended to point to one of a series of "digital keys"